 - 1. The boundaries of the <component states> shall be as depicted in the attached map. - 2. [insert text describing in detail the course of the agreed boundary].
-In towns (namely Nicosia and Famagusta), the final boundary shall be demarcated in such a way as to take into account as an overriding concern ownership of properties in the area of the boundary.
-Functionality of street use and administration shall also be a consideration.
 Any inconsistency between this description and the map shall be decided by consensus by a committee, or, where they are unable to reach consensus, by the Supreme Court of Cyprus. - 3.
 The committee shall comprise [insert figure] representatives of each <component state> and at least one non-Cypriot.
 The committee shall be appointed upon entry into force of the Foundation Agreement, and shall demarcate the boundary on the ground.